 and his self-deprecating humour belies performances with deep emotion

 and commitment.
 Hamish accompanies himself on guitar or ukulele.

-Also his workshops are brilliant – just get along there!
+Also his workshops in the Falcon Garden Room on Sunday are brilliant – just get along there!

 Jim is well-known in these parts!
 First recognised for his rich